wp-plugins/orbisius-child-theme-creator/readme.txt

 = 1.2.0 =
 * Fixed: BUG - Deleting a file from Theme 1 deletes files from Theme 2.
 Ref: http://club.orbisius.com/forums/topic/bug-deleting-a-file-from-theme-1-deletes-files-from-theme-2/
+* Fixes: CSS so the themes are showing up as 3 per row like they used to be.
+* Added a link to a larger version of the theme's screenshot.
 * Tested with WP 4

 = 1.1.9 =